openvinotoolkit/openvino.genai/samples/cpp/beam_search_causal_lm/README.md

 `beam_search_causal_lm TinyLlama-1.1B-Chat-v1.0 "Why is the Sun yellow?"`

 To enable Unicode characters for Windows cmd open `Region` settings from `Control panel`. `Administrative`->`Change system locale`->`Beta: Use Unicode UTF-8 for worldwide language support`->`OK`.
 Reboot.
+Also, you can enable UTF-8 mode by setting environment variable `PYTHONIOENCODING="utf8"`.

 Discrete GPUs (dGPUs) usually provide better performance compared to CPUs.
 It is recommended to run larger models on a dGPU with 32GB+ RAM.
 For example, the model meta-llama/Llama-2-13b-chat-hf can benefit from being run on a dGPU.
 Modify the source code to change the device for inference to the GPU.